HDFGroup/hsds/docs/design/obj_store_schema/obj_store_schema.rst

 Group object
 ************

-In the HDF data model group object is used to organize collections of other groups and datasets via describing a set of links (either hard, soft, or external).
+In the HDF data model, the group object is used to organize collections of other groups and datasets by describing a set of links (either hard, soft, or external).
 In the object store schema, the links contain just information about the link itself, not the linked object.
 The group object may also contain a collection of attributes.

 Group key
 ---------